petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/using-workflow-with-faqs.md

 1. Enter the comment _I'll take this one--Olivia_ in the Comment text field, then click _Done_.

-   Now the task appears in Assigned to Me.

-Once the task is assigned the content review proceeds:
+   Now the task appears in Assigned to Me, and the content review proceeds.

 1. Click the name of the pending _Clarity Site FAQs_ item in My Workflow Tasks.
 A preview of the FAQ appears, with the review status.
 The preview barely shows anything, so Olivia needs to look at it more closely: